 At one point the cave got so narrow that we came to a complete stop in a single line, I couldn’t see what was going on ahead but I could hear rushing water.
 As I got closer to the gap all I could see was the people in front of me disappearing.
 When it was my turn I freaked out; I didn’t know what was happening, the guide couldn’t speak English to explain, and the people ahead of me were nowhere to be seen.

 The lovely people behind me were super nice about this and helped me calm down enough to avoid a full blown panic attack.
 I took the guides hand as he took my candle which was instantly extinguished in the waterfall crashing down from above us.
 He put a rope into my hands, shouted something and pulled me to the left, under the water.
 The force of it was enough to knock the breath out of me, but we soon made it to the other side.
-He went back through the falls leaving me on my own, pretty much in shock.
+He went back through the falls leaving me on my own, pretty much numb with shock.

 I soon realised I had to climb up again, and found everyone else struggling to relight their candles, the guide must have had a packet of waterproof matches.
 Once we had regrouped, and I had stopped panicking, we made our way to the end of line.
 There was a bottomless pool, and we each took turns to climb up the wall of the cave and jump in.
 It actually put a smile on my face and I’m glad I wasn’t one of the ones who chickened out!